-A year I spoke to a law practice that does nothing but mediation and had really liked what I heard.
-It seemed respectful and thoughtful.
+A year ago I spoke to a law practice that does nothing but mediation and had really liked what I heard.
+They seemed respectful and thoughtful.
 I had assumed wrongly that other mediators would work the same way.
-We would pick a mediator and we would both work with that mediator until we come to agreement.
-The final agreement would be run buy our lawyers for a final review.
+We would pick a mediator and we would both work with that mediator until we come to an agreement.
+The final agreement would be run by our lawyers for a final review.
 We might reach out to our lawyers for questions but the bulk of the work would be done with the mediator.
-Apparently everybody works differently.
+Apparently, everybody works differently.

 I have spent the last two weeks reaching out to the three lawyers for mediation that my wife’s lawyer recommended.
 All three include mediation as part of their practice, but they also do litigation as the core of their work.